 Many of us take calcium so that it ends up in the bones, but how do we ensure that it ends up there?

-Vitamin K2 transports the calcium in your blood to your bones, which keeps your arteries healthy and makes sure the calcium we consume is properly absorbed.
+Vitamin K2 transports the calcium in your blood to your bones, which keeps your arteries healthy and makes sure the calcium you consume is properly absorbed.

 If you’re looking for good sources of vitamin K2 in foods, try adding the following to your diet: